App Annie/IDC: Mobile gaming downloads rose 30% in Q1 2021 and spending was up 40%

 The numbers cemented what we all know about mobile games.
 They’re the biggest category in gaming now.
 The report said spending on mobile is set to extend its lead to more than 2.9 times over desktop gaming and 3.1 times more than home game consoles.
 One year into the pandemic, demand for mobile gaming continues to increase.

-“Every trend that we see in terms of how the market is playing out, gaming continues to be the tip of the spear on mobile,” said Ted Krantz, CEO of App Annie, in an interview with GamesBeat.
+“Every trend that we see in terms of how the market is playing out, gaming continues to be the tip of the spear on mobile,” said App Annie CEO Ted Krantz in an interview with GamesBeat.
 “There are opportunities in in-app purchases and lifetime value that will add more strength to the hardcore.
-But hypercasual and casual are playing a pivotal role in advertising, especially post IDFA,” a reference to Apple’s push with iOS 14.5 to emphasize user privacy over targeted advertising.
+But hypercasual and casual are playing a pivotal role in advertising, especially post IDFA,” making a reference to Apple’s push with iOS 14.5 to emphasize user privacy over targeted advertising.

 Strong regional and category growth